Amobi Okugo

 Amobi Chidubem Okugo (born March 13, 1991) is a Nigerian-American former professional soccer player, athlete entrepreneur, strategist, and speaker.
-He is known for his work in athlete entrepreneurship, personal finance, career transition, sports business and marketing, and social impact.
 Okugo played as a midfielder and defender in Major League Soccer (MLS) and the USL Championship.

 Career

 College

 Okugo grew up in Sacramento, California, attended Rio Americano High School and Jesuit High School.
 He played one year of college soccer at UCLA in 2009, where he was named the 2009 Pac-10 Freshman of the Year and to the NCAA All-Freshman Team.
 He was a two-time Parade High School All-American and was ranked as the top high school prospect for the 2009 class by TopDrawer.

 Professional

 Okugo was drafted in the first round (6th overall) of the 2010 MLS SuperDraft by Philadelphia Union.
 He made his professional debut on March 25, 2010, in the opening game of the 2010 MLS season against Seattle Sounders FC.
 Over the next two seasons, he became a regular starter for the Union, anchoring the backline and occasionally playing as a defensive midfielder.

 In December 2014, Okugo was traded to Orlando City SC.
 He later had stints with Sporting Kansas City, New York Red Bulls II, and Portland Timbers.
 He signed with Austin Bold FC on February 11, 2019, where he was a regular started until his retirement in 2022.